Qeolvdxu/ride_the_commandline/README.md

 ## 5. Internet Expressway

-        This puzzle consists of downloading and uploading data through the internet
+        This puzzle consists of using data through the internet.

     Useful commands that may help you out: